howmehow/WlodarskiMichal/README.md

 Fun fact:

-I really like long, exhausing walks in wild.
+I really like long, exhausing walks in mountains.

 I lived abroad for 8 years.

 After 5th coffee I see world in slow-mo.

-Have a nice day!